rackerlabs/technical-blog/_posts/2019-11-06-what-is-interaction-studio-and-how-does-it-drive-transformative-business-value.md

 #### Need help navigating Marketing Cloud tools like Interaction Studio?

 This is just the tip of the iceberg for what Interaction Studio can offer.
 As a trusted Salesforce Platinum Consulting Partner, Rackspace can help you implement Marketing Cloud and use this tool to get the most from your customer data.
 Our team of business consultants, technology experts, and marketing strategists collaborate with you to find the right solution for your organization and support ongoing success.
-Contact us today to start driving transformative business value with Interaction Studio and the wealth of other Marketing Cloud tools.
+Contact us today to start driving transformative business value with Interaction Studio as well as the wealth of other Marketing Cloud tools.

 ### Optimize your environment with expert administration, management, and configuration